afrut/learn-gcp/notes.md

 - Kubeflow: An open source tool for running ML pipelines in Kubernetes.
 - Speech-to-Text API converts spoken words to written words.
 - Text-to-Speech API converts text to spoken words.
 - Vertex AI: Train, deploy, and request predictions from models.
 Custom and automatic training through AutoML are available.
+Previously AI Platform and Cloud ML Engine.

 # Networking and Connectivity
 - Cloud VPN: Connects a VPC network to another network.